 The rent supplements and support services help recipients access rental housing in the private (non-subsidized) housing market and community-based services.

-The Homeless Prevention Program operates, in many instances, as an enhancement to the existing Homeless Outreach Program / Aboriginal Homeless Outreach Programs and targets individuals at transition points that put them at greater risk of homelessness.
+The Homeless Prevention Program operates, in many instances, as an enhancement to the existing Homeless Outreach Program / Indigenous Homeless Outreach Programs and targets individuals at transition points that put them at greater risk of homelessness.

 Cost: None.
 Services are free.